 You will need to know the token of the object you want your dwarf to like.
-Unless told otherwise, the best way to get those tokens is to activate the plugin stonesense, load a world and let the plugin generate a file named "MatList.csv" in the root DF folder.
-Browse this file (import it as a .csv file with Excel or similar program) to get the desired token (in the "id" column).
-Otherwise, in the folder "/raw/objects/" under the main DF directory you will find all the raws defined in the game.
+You can find them in the wiki, otherwise in the folder "/raw/objects/" under the main DF directory you will find all the raws defined in the game.